This form is to collect information to help plan for your stay in hotel quarantine.

 Exemptions to change quarantine arrangements

 You may apply for an exemption from or to undertake quarantine in another location in exceptional circumstances.
-Applications will be reviewed to limit the risk of spreading coronavirus (COVID-19).
+Applications will be reviewed to limit the risk of spreading COVID-19.
 Requests will be considered for:

 - certain medical reasons